Delhi Gate (film)

-Delhi Gate is an upcoming Pakistani romantic comedy action film.
-The film is directed by Nadeem Cheema with a story written by M. Kamal Pasha.
+Delhi Gate is a 2026 Pakistani romantic comedy action film directed by Nadeem Cheema with a story written by M. Kamal Pasha.
 The film follows two strangers, Aamir, a struggling journalist, and Anya, a software engineer with a secret, who cross paths at the iconic Delhi Gate, of the Walled City of Lahore, Pakistan.
 After witnessing a shocking event, they become entangled in a conspiracy that links powerful figures to a dangerous underground network.
-The film stars Jawed Sheikh, Shafqat Cheema, Roma Micheal, Khalid Butt, Yasser Khan, and Suzain Fatima.
+The film stars Jawed Sheikh, Shafqat Cheema, Roma Michael, Khalid Butt, Yasser Khan, and Suzain Fatima.